dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 ### When editing spreadsheets in general

- * It's generally a good idea use the first row of the table for column names – any workflow that requires people to remember or guess what the data was supposed to be is doomed to fall apart eventually…
+ * It's generally a good idea use the first row of the table for column names – any workflow that relies on human beings to remember or guess what the data was supposed to be is doomed to fall apart eventually…

  * Avoid typographic quotes (`‘’`, `“”`, `„“`, etc.) in your table.
 While they
    pose no problem for the computer (they're separate Unicode code points after